You are currently viewing Top 12 Instagram Accounts For Learning English

 I believe this activity can help strengthen learners’ understanding more.

 Having videos where learners can hear English being spoken is super helpful.
-They can learn to imitate the way natives speak or simply hearing the pronunciation of vocabulary.
+They can learn to imitate the way natives speak or simply hear the pronunciation of vocabulary.

 The lists are in no particular order of importance though so let’s get started.

 If you want to learn modern English you should follow this account.
-Every day the poster, Green Forest school which is based in Ukraine will post a new word along with its translation in Ukrainian and Russian.
-Apart from providing the meaning and example they also state whether the word is a noun, verb, adjective, idiom, slang, etc.
+Every day Green Forest School which is based in Ukraine will post a new word along with its translation in Ukrainian.
+Apart from providing the meaning, example and pronunciation they also state whether the word is a noun, verb, adjective, idiom, slang, etc.

-I like the whole theme colors, and the content is great, but they are missing two crucial things; the audio and exercises.
-I truly believe learners would benefit a lot from it.
+I like the whole theme colors, and the content is great, but they are missing one crucial thing; the exercises.
+I believe learners would benefit a lot from it.

 If you’re sick of using the same word all over again you’re going to love Sama’s What’s Another Way To Say series and When Not To Use series.
 She has been consistently posting phrasal verbs on a variety of topics.